-If your doctor just told you that you have gestational diabetes, you're probably worried.
-Try not to be.
-The good news is that most women with gestational diabetes have healthy pregnancies and healthy babies.
+Gestational diabetes, also known as GDM, will raise the odds of pregnancy complications.
+Most women with gestational diabetes have healthy pregnancies and healthy babies.
 Getting good treatment makes all the difference.

-- Injuries during delivery because of the baby's size
+- Injuries during delivery because of their size

-- Low blood sugar and mineral levels at birth
+- Low blood sugar and mineral levels when they're born

 - Jaundice, a treatable condition that makes the skin yellowish